 - An automated process of build and product release.

-- Instrumentation of the build process to trigger unit and acceptance tests every time any change is published to version control.
+- Unit and acceptance tests are run every time any change is published to version control.

-- Alerting teams about a broken build in case of even a single test failing with the aim to let the team reach a stable releasable baseline.
+- Alerting teams about a broken build in case of even a single test failure allows the team to reach a stable releasable baseline.

 - A continuous integration server usage (optionally).
-It automates the process of integration, testing, and reporting of test results.
+It automates the process of integration, testing, and reporting on test results.

 What are the key activities of continuous integration?

 There are 4 activities associated with continuous integration that the Scaled Agile Framework describes:

 - Develop: practices that serve for implementing stories and committing the code and components to version control.

 - Build: practices aimed to generate deployable binaries as well as merge development branches into the trunk.

 - Test end-to-end: practices needed to validate the solution.

 - Stage: practices for hosting and validating the solution in a staging environment before production.

 It is worth mentioning once again that the continuous integration practice should not be confused with the tools that assist it (CI servers).